henriksommerfeld/blog-hugo/content/article/2023-03-31-my-unify-dream-wall/index.md

 There has been a few times with power outage in the house and the Dream Wall has had trouble starting up again.
 This is how it goes:
 1. Power comes back and the Dream Wall is *on* but not handling any traffic and the display says it needs to be restarted.
 2. I restart it and it says: "Est. Time Remaining: 5m".
-3. After 5 minutes it says: "It is taking longer a little longer".
+3. After 5 minutes it says: "It is taking a little longer".
 No matter how long I wait it doesn't help (I've switched my computer to phone tethering and waited hours) ⛔

 This is the procedure that has worked for me to get it running again.
 1. Power comes back and the Dream Wall is *on*  but not handling any traffic and the display says it needs to be restarted.